 Grant revenue under cost-plus-fixed-fee grants from the federal government and private foundations is recognized as allowable costs are incurred and fees are earned.
-As a result of its acquisition of Oncoceutics, Inc. (Oncoceutics), the Company became the beneficiary of two federal grant programs and two grant programs with private foundations, of which the federal grant programs ended in the third quarter of 2021.
-At December 31, 2022, the Company had a deferred revenue balance of \$0.2 million related to these grants.
-Additionally, for the twelve months ended months ended December 31, 2022, the Company recognized \$0.5 million of grant revenue related to these grants.
+At December 31, 2023, the Company had a deferred revenue balance of \$0.1 million related to these grants.
+Additionally, for the twelve months ended December 31, 2023 and 2022, the Company recognized \$30,000 and \$0.5 million, respectively, of grant revenue related to these grants.